bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/p2p_networking.md

 | 0x08  | NODE_WITNESS | This is a full node that can be asked for blocks and transactions including witness data.
 See [BIP144][] for details.
 | 0x10  | NODE_XTHIN | This is a full node that supports Xtreme Thinblocks.
 This is not supported by any currently-maintained Bitcoin node.
 | 0x0400  | NODE_NETWORK_LIMITED | This is the same as NODE_NETWORK but the node has at least the last 288 blocks (last 2 days).
 See [BIP159][] for details on how this is implemented.

+**Note:** Protocol version 70001 introduced the optional `relay` field, adding the possibility of an additional byte to the `version` message.
+This introduces an incompatibility with implementations of lower protocol versions which validate the `version` message size.
+When implementing support for protocol versions less than 70001 you may want to handle the case of a peer potentially sending an extra byte, treating it as invalid only in the case of a requested protocol version less than 70001.

 The following annotated hexdump shows a `version` message.
 (The message header has been omitted and the actual IP addresses have been